 The online gambling industry in Canada has a complex history.
-It first started out legal, but then legislation claimed pieces of it out of law back in 1892.
-But, like many things, as time progressed, the law became more relaxed.
+It first started legal, but then legislation claimed pieces of it out of law back in 1892.
+But, like many things, the law became more relaxed as time progressed.

 And so, the reformed Criminal Code of 1970 opened gambling back up.
 How?
-By allowing individual provinces to regulate and license online gambling in Canada, region by region.
+By allowing individual provinces to regulate and license online gambling in Canada regionally.
 This then led to the development of land-based casinos around the country.
-Lotteries and bingo were run by provincial gaming authorities which became big within the country.
+Lotteries and bingo were run by provincial gaming authorities, which became big within the country.

 As long as it’s a legit and licensed casino, this method remains popular for playing with real money online.
 And most importantly, this way gambling is legal in Canada.

-Like most legal things, Canadian gambling and its rules are not that simple.
-There's a section in the Criminal Code stating that only the government and its provinces may operate any form of gambling.
-There's an exception to this – the Kahnawake Mohawk Nation has been given permission to operate its own casino website for players.
+Canadian gambling and its rules are not as simple as most legal things.
+A section in the Criminal Code states that only the government and its provinces may operate any form of gambling.
+There’s an exception to this – the Kahnawake Mohawk Nation has been permitted to operate its casino website for players.

 |Online Gambling Activity||Legal?|